Made in America (The Sopranos): Synopsis

 Tony remains in hiding with his crew.
-He meets FBI Agent Harris and gives him information about Ahmed and Muhammad in exchange for Phil's location, but Harris does not know anything.
+Accompanied by Paulie, Tony meets FBI Agent Harris and gives him information about Ahmed and Muhammad in exchange for Phil's location, but Harris does not know anything.
 Tony visits his family in their safe house and later joins them at Bobby's funeral.
 Tony then visits Janice at her house, and she tells him she will raise Bobby's children, oblivious to how much they hate her.
 Later, Harris informs Tony that Phil has been using payphones from gas stations in Oyster Bay, Long Island, and Tony's crew begins surveilling the area.

 Phil calls Butchie from a payphone, expresses anger about his failure to kill Tony, and rejects Butchie's suggestion to make peace.
-He also darkly tells Butchie that he will face punishment for his ineffectiveness after Tony is dead.
+He also vaguely tells Butchie that they will sit down and talk about his ineffectiveness after Tony is dead.
 Tony meets with Butchie to negotiate without Phil's knowledge.
-Butchie refuses to disclose his boss's location, but agrees to a truce and allows Tony to order a hit on Phil, and they also agree to make restitution to Janice and Bobby's family.
+Not knowing where Phil is hiding, Butchie cannot disclose his boss's location, but agrees to a truce and allows Tony to order a hit on Phil, and they also agree to make restitution to Janice and Bobby's family.
 Shortly after, Tony and his family move back into their North Caldwell home.

 A.J. is unhappy with their current living situation, but continues to see Rhiannon Flammer despite his insistence to everyone that they're both friends and that she is only 17 years old.
 The couple are sitting in his car in the forest listening to music.
 The two attempt to have sex before A.J. notices that his car's engine has caught fire, prompting them to flee before it is entirely engulfed in flames.
 Tony and Carmela are furious with A.J. once he informs them that his car has been destroyed.
 A.J. later tells them he intends to join the Army, but they arrange for him to work for Little Carmine's film production company instead.
 Meadow and Patrick Parisi announce their engagement and that Meadow may land a high-paying job at a law firm that defends white collar criminals, to Tony's disappointment.
 Tony visits the comatose Silvio in the hospital.